-In addition to the numerous other responsibilities which state officers encounter along the way, there is a huge amount of behind the scenes work which must take place daily to make all of the above occur smoothly and effectively.
+In addition to numerous other responsibilities which state officers encounter along the way, there is a huge amount of behind the scenes work which must take place daily to make all of the above occur smoothly and effectively.
 From the time state officers are elected in June, the team immediately begins brainstorming about themes, missions, conferences, etc. It is not unusual and in fact is very needed, to begin planning the state convention at which you will retire within a few weeks after you are elected.
 As a state officer, you must be willing to put in far more work behind the scenes than in the spotlight.
 For every moment in the spotlight, a hundred more must be spent:

-- a.
-Sending Emails
+- Sending emails

-- b.
-Preparing Workshops
+- Preparing workshops

-- c.
-Writing speeches, welcomes and reflections
+- Writing speeches, welcomes and reflections

-- d.
-Making phone calls
+- Making phone calls

-- e.
-Typing letters and agendas
+- Typing letters and agendas

-- f.
-Putting together conference materials
+- Putting together notebooks

-- g.
-Practice, practice, PRACTICE!
+- Practice, practice, PRACTICE!

-All of the above, and much more, must be done behind the scenes in order to make those few moments up front of the crowd possible.
+All of the above, and much more, must be done behind the scenes in order to make those few moments up front of the crowd impossible.
 But don't worry, the preparation is often as much, or even more fun, than the actual event.
 From inside jokes, to telling stories and laughing until you cry, the preparation will be as much fun as your attitude is willing to let it be!

-A year as a state FFA officer is not a boring one.
+A year as a state FFA officer is definitely not a boring one.
 The responsibilities fall equally on ALL state officers.
 Don't assume that you can run for an office that comes with fewer responsibilities and simply slide by.
 All state officers spend nearly all their time fulfilling the same responsibilities as every other officer.
 The president must be just as willing to sweep the floor as the sentinel, and the vice president just as willing to type letters as the secretary.
 A successful state officer team does NOT occur because of a few great individuals, but DOES occur because of seven dedicated FFA members who are devoted to making a positive difference, and doing so by a team effort.
 There is no such thing as an "easy" state office.
 Thankfully, though, there is also no such thing as a boring, lonely or dull state office either.

 Prepare to be PROFESSIONAL!
 You are a state officer and represent the FFA and the Agriculture Industry both in and out of the jacket.
-You will be well recognized.
+You will be recognized.
 People will be watching you all the time.
-You must be a role model with your actions 24 hours a day, 7 days a week and during ALL of your 365 days as a state officer.

-Qualitied of a Successful FFA State Officer
+Qualities of a Successful FFA State Officer